isonnymichael/cirqa-docs/tokenomics.md

 All treasury expenditures are decided through governance votes by CIRQA token holders.

-## Token Governance

-CIRQA governance follows a structured process:

-1. **Discussion**: Ideas are discussed in the community forum
-2. **Temperature Check**: Informal polling to gauge community sentiment
-3. **Formal Proposal**: On-chain proposal creation (requires minimum CIRQA holdings)
-4. **Voting Period**: 7-day voting period for all CIRQA holders
-5. **Implementation**: Successful proposals are implemented after a timelock period

-For more details on governance, see the [Governance](governance.md) documentation.

 ## Economic Sustainability

 Cirqa's tokenomics are designed for long-term sustainability: